 Finding the best harness for Greyhounds can be a daunting task.
 They are uniquely shaped dogs and need a harness that fits their body type to make sure they’re comfortable on their walks.
 They need adequate padding and support while still looking great.

-It’s also essential to find a harness that works for you.
+It’s also essential to find a dog harness that works for you.
 They’re a large breed, so you need to make sure you have control on a walk.
-This is especially important if your Greyhound is prone to chasing squirrels or freezing on their walk.
+This is especially important for Greys given their strong prey drive or if your Grey tends to freeze on their walks.

-There are a ton of amazing harnesses out there that work specifically for Greyhounds and will meet your needs as a Greyhound parent too.
-But there’s one that stands out from the crowd as the overall best choice:
+There are a ton of dog harnesses out there in the market.
+But there’s one that stands out from the crowd for us as the overall best choice for Greyhounds:

 Pros